-After many years of boating on the UK canals, we decided it was time to try something different and enjoy a boating holiday in Europe, but with so many waterways across Portugal, France and Germany to choose from where to start!
+After many years of boating on the UK canals, we decided it was time to try something different and enjoy a boating holiday in Europe.
+There are so many waterways across Portugal, France and Germany it’s hard to choose where to start!
 After some discussion, we decided on beautiful Burgundy in the heart of France.
-We were attracted by the prospect of historic towns, medieval villages, prestigious world-renowned vineyards and traditional Burgundy gastronomy.
+The prospect of historic towns, medieval villages, prestigious world-renowned vineyards and traditional Burgundy gastronomy attracted us.
 And we were not disappointed.

 Our instructor jumped off the boat at the lock and we were on our way.
-Our adventure would take us from Vermenton, on a one way cruise, through the stunning landscape of Burgundy to the quaint town of Tonnerre following the course of the Canal du Nivernais, the River Yonne and the Canal de Bourgogne.
-We were very impressed that a full itinerary was provided for us on board with recommendations for overnight moorings, places to eat and drink and places of interest, to ensure we would get the most from our travels and didn’t miss any of the historic and enchanting villages and towns along the way.
+Our adventure would take us from Vermenton, on a one way cruise.
+Through the stunning landscape of Burgundy to the quaint town of Tonnerre following the course of the Canal du Nivernais, the River Yonne and the Canal de Bourgogne.
+An impressive, full itinerary was on board.
+There were recommendations for overnight moorings, places to eat and drink and places of interest.
+This was to ensure we would get the most from our travels and didn’t miss any of the historic and enchanting villages and towns along the way.

 Our third day’s cruising would take us to the outstanding town of Auxerre.
 Auxerre was one of the highlights of our week.
-The town is particularly noted for its production of Burgundy wine, including the world-famous Chablis, as well as the impressive cathedral of Saint Etienne, which dominates the riverside.
-In 1995 Auxerre was named ‘Town of Art and History’.
+The town is famous for its production of Burgundy wine, including the world-famous Chablis, as well as the impressive cathedral of Saint Etienne, which dominates the riverside.
 Allow plenty of time to do this town justice.
-Moorings at the port were chargeable and cost between €6 and €9 according to the size of your boat.
+Moorings at the port cost between €6 and €9 according to the size of your boat.
 I should also say that we found that most quays asked for a mooring fee.
 Some were free of charge, but if you needed fresh water there was always a small charge.

 On to Saint Florentin the next day, another highlight.
 Stunningly beautiful, in addition to the canal, the town also boasts two rivers; the Armance and the Armancon.
 The town, which takes about 15 minutes walk up a fairly steep hill to reach, is lively with a good amount of shops and several good restaurants, as well as a magnificent church built between 1500 and 1614 and famous for its stained-glass windows of the Troyenne School.
 The area North of Saint Florentin, in particular the small town of Chaource, is famous for its production of cheese, goat’s cheese in particular.
 Sampling the local cheese is a must!
 It’s delicious.